 Tuck Into the Triangle Pocket

-Tuck the left side of your triangle into the center pocket.
 You may have to fold over the left bottom tip to get it to slide easily into the center pocket.
 It may also help to squeeze the inner pocket open a bit to give you more room to push the left side of the triangle into the paper football.

 Decorate Your Paper Football

-Although it's not necessary, you may wish to decorate your paper football with markers to make it look more like an authentic football.
+Though optional, mark up your paper football with black or brown markers to make it look more like an authentic football.